Xirider/finetune-gpt2xl/README.md

 ```

-- this installs transformers from source, as the current release doesn't work well with deepspeed
+- This installs transformers from source, as the current release doesn't work well with deepspeed.

 (Optional) If you want to use [Wandb.ai](http://wandb.ai) for experiment tracking, you have to login: